Portuguese debt yields rise as Lisbon sells 10-year bonds

 * Sale further step in regaining regular market access

-LONDON, Feb 11 (Reuters) - Portuguese debt yields edged up on Tuesday as Lisbon sold a 10-year bond in a further step towards regaining regular market access before its planned exit from an international bailout later this year.
+LONDON, Feb 11 (Reuters) - Portuguese bond yields rose on Tuesday as Lisbon launched a 10-year debt sale in a further step towards regaining regular market access before its planned exit from an international bailout later this year.

-Lisbon aims to raise 3 billion euros from the syndicated offer of a 5.65 percent 2024 bond first issued last year, a source close to the deal told IFR, a Thomson Reuters service.
-The deal will be priced later in the day.
+The sale via a syndicate of banks is expected to raise 2 to 3 billion euros from the re-opening of a 5.65 percent 2024 bond issued last year.

-Portugal plans to quit a 78-billion euro EU/IMF bailout by mid-year and investor demand at debt sales - and especially of longer-dated bonds - will be seen as a gauge of Lisbon’s ability to secure funding without an international safety net.
+Portugal aims to quit a 78-billion euro EU/IMF bailout by mid-year and investor demand at such debt sales, and especially for longer-dated bonds, will be seen as a measure of Lisbon’s ability to secure funding without an international safety net.

 Demand for its bonds so far has benefited from improved growth expectations and a benign environment in the euro zone debt market, allowing it to raise 3.25 billion euros at a Jan.
 9 sale of five-year bonds, for which demand was 11 billion.

-“Overall, it was a successful auction.
-It shows there’s still demand for Portuguese debt,” said Lyn Graham-Taylor, fixed income strategist at Rabobank.

-“Perhaps it’s not the blockbuster we saw earlier in the year but not surprising given we’re in a little bit more uncertain environment than we were in early January.”
+“It’s important to see if they are able to easily manage the re-opening of the bond and show they are able to cover almost all the maturities on the curve, which will enable them to move closer to full market access,” said ING strategist Alessandro Giansanti.

-Portuguese 10-year yields were 0.4 basis points higher at 5.01 percent.
-Earlier yields reached 5.05 percent as traders made room in their books for the new bonds.
+Portuguese 10-year yields were 1.3 basis points up at 5.02 percent as traders made room in their books for the new bonds.
 Some in the market saw scope for the yields to fall back in coming weeks to 3-1/2 lows of 4.81 percent hit in January, especially if the sale beats expectations.

 “Sovereigns in the euro area have had a Goldilocks start to the year.
 We see tighter spreads as still favourably driven by improving economic news over the course of 2014.
 That will be led by the U.S., while central banks remain accommodative,” Societe Generale strategist Ciaran O‘Hagan said in a note.